ohm-vishwa/Web-Dev-Cheat-Sheet/javaScript.md

     },1000)
 };
 let demo = async () => {
-    // by default it returns promise due to async keyword await greet();
+   // by default it returns promise due to async keyword
+    await greet();
-    await greet(); // execute only after execution of one. await greet();
+    await greet();// execute only after execution of one. await greet();
 };

 async function greet() {
    // returns promise
 };
 ```